COMP1000/COMP1000ModuleExamSampleQuestions/.github/ISSUE_TEMPLATE/3-VC-Basics.md

 ---
-name: FP Basics
+name: VC Basics
-about: Ask a question FP basics
+about: Ask a question about VC Basics
-title: FP Basics
+title: VC Basics
 labels: ''
 assignees: ''